 More information can be found at Google Docs

-Eventbrite is an online platform that allows you to create, promote, and host events – no matter how small or little – for free!
-You start with customizing your event page with the event details and registration questions of your choosing, select which ticket type you want, even do reserved seating, and make it live.
+Eventbrite is an online platform that allows you to create, promote, and host events – this is a good platform for smaller internal events you are not utilizing Aventri for.
+You start with customizing your event page with the event details and registration questions of your choosing, select which ticket type you want, and make it live.

 For further information and answers to your questions, please visit the Eventbrite Help Center